Software-Tools-Fall-25/Group_3_Baseball_Savant/README.md

 ## Executive Summary

 This report analyzes MLB offensive performance indicators from 2021–2025 and projects team and player-level trends through 2028.
 Using data from **Baseball Savant**, we identified key metrics — OPS, ISO, OBP, SLG, and exit velocity — that strongly influence offensive success.
-The report targets new MLB Roster execustives entering the field.
+This report is designed for MLB roster executives who are entering the field and need data-driven insights for player evaluation and offensive strategy.

 Data-driven insights help prioritize acquisitions, lineup decisions, and development focus for immediate and long-term impact.